 Colin Perry was born and raised in Whitley City, Kentucky.
 As a child growing up at the foothills of the Appalachian mountains, he absorbed the blues, jazz, bluegrass, and old-time music the region is famed for.
 The offspring of an American father, and Canadian mother, Colin has deep musical roots on both sides of his family.
-His paternal grandfather’s brother Charlie frequently performed with the legendary banjo and fiddle duo Burnett and Rutherford.
-Meanwhile in Toronto, his Maternal Grandfather’s brother Hugh was a first call jazz bassist who frequently performed and recorded with Moe Koffman and Ed Bickert.
+His paternal grandfather’s brother uncle Raymond Perry frequently performed with the legendary banjo and fiddle duo Burnett and Rutherford and fiddler John Walker.
+Meanwhile in Toronto, his Maternal Grandfather’s brother Hugh Currie was a first call jazz bassist who frequently performed and recorded with Moe Koffman and Ed Bickert.

 Colin began his musical training on the piano.
 At the age of 10, inspired by Frank Schaap and Nick Stump of the Metro Blues All-Stars, he switched to guitar.
 He was drawn to the great solo acoustic bluesmen of the 1920’s and 30’s like Bo Carter, Tommy Johnson, and Lonnie Johnson.
 Hearing a duet record Lonnie Johnson made with Eddie Lang, opened Colin up to the great guitarists of the golden age of jazz who he has studied fanatically ever since.